-5Some of the deadlines (indicated with ) may vary in case a doctoral student starts his/her PhD later because of suspension or if he/she is admitted to the PhD upon a specific call, different from the general PhD call: in these cases, some of the deadlines may vary accordingly.
+&lt;sup>6 Some of the deadlines (indicated with \) may vary in case a doctoral student starts his/her PhD later because of suspension or if he/she is admitted to the PhD upon a specific call, different from the general PhD call: in these cases, some of the deadlines may vary accordingly.
 For the admissions of these doctoral students, specific meetings will be fixed; the date will be communicated well in advance.